codacy/codacy-rubocop/docs/description/Rails_SafeNavigationWithBlank.md

-This cop checks to make sure safe navigation isn't used with `blank?` in a conditional.
+Checks to make sure safe navigation isn't used with `blank?` in a conditional.

 # Examples